Best Foodie Finds in Santa Monica

 Six Taste Food Tour

 Five tastes form the foundation of flavor in any given recipe: sweet, sour, bitter, salty, and umami.
 However, the creators of the Six Taste Food Tour yearn to help foodies discover a sixth taste through fun, flavorful and unforgettable experiences, like a walking tour of Santa Monica.
-Pepper your palette with local favorites such as British pies from Ye Olde King’s Head, spicy fried chicken sandwich and avocado toast from The Independence and squash blossom with stuffed goat cheese tacos from The Curious Palate.
+Pepper your palette with local favorites such as British pies from Ye Olde King’s Head, spicy fried chicken sandwich and squash blossom with stuffed goat cheese tacos from The Curious Palate.
 This four-hour tour covers five to six eateries across roughly eight blocks near the Pacific Ocean, promising spectacular views to boot!

 Sweet Spots Dessert Bike Tour